sharktacos/VFX-software-prefs/docs/Substance.md

 ## Usage

-When starting a project, select the latest version DF template.
+When starting a project, select the latest version **DF template**.
+This will load in all the tools and settings.

 ![img](img/sp_template.jpg)

-This will load in all the tools and settings.
-Begin by applying the uber-shader to all your texture assets.
+Begin by applying the **uber-shader** to all your texture assets.
 This is a Smart Material which rather than having a set look is instead intended to provide a starting place to create your own textures.
 Its strucure mirrors that of a BRDF shader such as the aiStandard or PxrSurface shaders.
 See the video below for a walk through of all of its features.

 ![img](img/sp_uber.jpg)

-To output textures use the DF output template.
-This will write out color, bump, metalness, and specular roughness masks (using the user0 channel).
+To output textures use the **DF output template**.
+This will write out color, bump, metalness, and specular roughness masks (using the user0 channel for the mask).

 ![img](img/Substance_texOut.jpg)